nickolaycohen/media-organizer-pipeline/docs/README.md

 > pip3 install -r requirements.txt

 TODO: Start to think how to handle the reupload of the same month - either because assets count has been changed or because more space is availble on the drive
+- in upload scropt - if current status is 399 need to reset the list of uploaded files like 2025-05